 Many doctors feel frustrated by another mandate that tells them how to deliver care, but the reality is that the AUC Program is unlikely to go away.
 The Medicare Payment Advisory Committee (MEDPAC) continues to cite overutilization of imaging services as a major concern, which is a main driver for implementing prior authorization programs.

-While there have been delays in fully implementing the AUC Program, the assumption this year was that financial impact on hospitals would start in January 2022.
+While there have been delays in fully implementing the AUC Program, the assumption in 2021 was that financial impact on hospitals would start in January 2022.
 In July 2021, however, the proposed rule for the physician fee schedule from the federal register requested waiting until 2023 to continue editing their claims processing system.The American Hospital Association commented in favor of delaying the mandate which is a strong indicator of where the decision might lead.

 How to “learn, test, and prepare” for the AUC Program